Serotonin Syndrome versus Neuroleptic Malignant Syndrome

 Serotonin Syndrome (SS)

 The development of serotonin syndrome is linked to drug use or conditions that cause changes in serotonin metabolism by a variety of mechanisms, increased release of serotonin, impaired serotonin reuptake, inhibition of serotonin metabolism, or direct antagonism of serotonin’s effects.
 A wide variety of prescription psychotropic medications can have such effects – SSRIs, SNRIs, DNRIs, serotonin modulators, tricyclic antidepressants, and MAOIs.
-Prescribed non-psychotropic medications are ondansetron, tramadol, dextromethorphan, cyclobenzaprine, and antiepileptics, which impact serotonin metabolism.
+Prescribed non-psychotropic medications are ondansetron, dextromethorphan, cyclobenzaprine, and antiepileptics, which impact serotonin metabolism.
 Illicit drugs affecting serotonergic metabolism include amphetamines, cocaine, ecstasy, and LSD.
 One key consideration is that SS is concentration-dependent with increased risk with higher dosing of a single agent or multiple medications that impact serotonin metabolism.
 Sternbach’s Diagnostic Criteria outline the coincidence of at least three clinical symptoms suggestive of SS with the addition or increase of serotonergic medicines.

 HeNeuroleptic Malignant Syndrome (NMS)